codeMatt/microbankapp/README.md

  - This is required to set up a root user with a password `sudo mysql_secure_installation` ** php-mbstring
  - `sudo apt-get install php-mbstring`

+ ## Building the app
+ To build the vuejs application you need to run `npm run build` To run the laravel server you need to run `php artisan serve`